strozw/demo_storybook-next-vitest/README.md

-# Demo App for Next.js with Storybook
+# Demo App for Next.js with Storybook with Experimental Addon Vitest

 ## Setup